 - Room temperature eggs and sour cream make for smoother mixing and a well-blended batter.

-- *Use up to 1 cup total mini chocolate chips and/or pecans in the batter, or ⅔ cup as topping (the most that will fit).
-You can also mix some in and sprinkle the rest on top.
+- Use up to 1 cup total mix-ins in the batter, or ⅔ cup as a topping.

-- **If topping with chocolate chips. line the pan with parchment for easy removal without disturbing the topping -- they stay soft when warm.
+- If topping with chocolate chips. line the pan with parchment for easy removal without disturbing the topping.

 Maria says